 - Press this button to start a background job to export all selected images.
 A bar at the bottom of the left hand panel displays the progress of the export job.
 Furthermore a notification message pops up reporting the completion of each individual export.
 You may click on the pop-up to make it disappear.
 You may abort the export job by clicking on the “x” icon located close to the progress bar.

 Note: Images that are selected but currently hidden (because they are members of a collapsed group) will not be exported.

 The “preferences…” option in the presets menu brings up a dialog where you can configure what metadata to include in exported files:

 The parameters entered into this dialog are saved along with other export parameters to user presets and the last entered values are retained when darktable is closed.

 The left-hand-side of this dialog allows you to choose which groups of metadata are to be exported with the image.
 The following options are available:

 - Export the source image’s Exif data.

 - Export metadata defined in the metadata editor module.
-Metadata fields tagged as private or hidden will not be exported.
+Only metadata fields that are tagged as visible and are not tagged as private will be exported.

 - geo tags